-The parent company UniCredit S.p.A. and UCB AG had access to the entirety of the European Commission's file on the investigation from 15 February 2019 onwards.
-As a result of the assessment of the files, the parent company UniCredit S.p.A. and UCB AG regard it no longer remote but possible, even though not likely, that a cash outflow might be required to fulfill a potential fine arising from the outcome of the investigation.
-On the basis of the current information, it is not possible to estimate reliably the amount of any potential fine at the present date.
+The parent company UniCredit S.p.A. and UCB AG had access to the entirety of the European Commission's file on the investigation from 15 February 2019 onwards and participated in a hearing before, and a meeting with, the European Commission on 22-24 October 2019 and on 15 March 2021.
+As a result of the assessment of the files, the hearing and the meeting, the parent company UniCredit S.p.A. and UCB AG regard it likely, but not certain, that a cash outflow will be required to fulfil a fine arising from the outcome of the investigation.
+On the basis of the current information available to the parent company UniCredit S.p.A. and UCB AG, applying best commercial judgment, a provision has been established within the accounts of UCB AG.

-The parent company UniCredit S.p.A. and UCB AG have responded to the raised objections on 29 April 2019 and participated in a hearing before the European Commission on 22-24 October 2019.
+On 29 April 2019, the parent company UniCredit S.p.A. and UCB AG responded to allegations raised in the Statement of Objections.
 Proceedings are ongoing.
 There is no legal deadline for the European Commission to complete antitrust inquiries.
+The parent company UniCredit S.p.A. and UniCredit Bank AG currently anticipate that a final decision is likely to be issued by the beginning of the third quarter of 2021.

 On 11 June 2019, UCB AG and UniCredit Capital Markets LLC were named, among other financial institutions, as defendants in a putative class action already pending in the United States District Court for the Southern District of New York.
 The third amended class action complaint, filed on 3 December 2019, alleges a conspiracy among dealers of Euro-denominated bonds issued by European central banks to fix and manipulate the prices of those bonds, among other things by widening the bid-ask spreads they quoted to customers.
 The putative class consists of those who purchased or sold Euro-denominated bonds issued by European central banks in the US between 2007 and 2012.
-The third amended class action complaint does not include a quantification of damages claimed.
 On 23 July 2020, the court granted motions to dismiss the third amended complaint by certain defendants, including UCB AG and UniCredit Capital Markets LLC, without prejudice.
-Plaintiffs have stated that they intend replead the case against at least some of the dismissed defendants after the court resolves a pending motion for reconsideration filed by non-dismissed defendants.
+Plaintiffs filed their fourth amended class action complaint on 9 February 2021, repleading their claim against UCB AG and UniCredit Capital Markets LLC and other financial institutions.
+Like earlier pleadings, the fourth amended class action complaint does not include a quantification of damages claimed.
+Exchange of correspondence concerning motions to dismiss the fourth amended complaint is commenced in April 2021.